bartczernicki/DecisionIntelligence.GenAI.Workshop/README.md

 ## About

-The **Decision Intelligence GenAI Workshop** is an interactive course that pairs with an upcoming book called **"Decision Intelligence with Generative AI"**.
-This course primarily focuses on three areas:
+The **Decision Intelligence Generative AI Workshop** is an interactive course that is paired with an upcoming book called **"Decision Intelligence with Generative AI"**.
+This course was designed with a focus on three key areas:
 * Introduction to Decision-Making with a Decision Intelligence Framework that covers systematic processes of making decisions
 * Application of Decision Intelligence theory with Generative AI
 * Interative Notebooks for AI engineers/software engineers to execute the examples with an orchestration framework (Semantic Kernel & OpenAI)

-The unique structure with diverse focus areas, allows the workshop to be consumed in several ways.
-Depending on your familiarity with decision theory or AI acumen, you have several paths to get started.
+The unique structure with diverse focus areas, allows this workshop to be consumed in several ways.
+Depending on your persona.
+Based on familiarity with Decision Theory or AI acumen, you have several paths to get started.

 <img width ="750px" src="https://raw.githubusercontent.com/bartczernicki/DecisionIntelligence.GenAI.Workshop/main/Images/DecisionIntelligenceFramework.png">
 <br/>